-If the Retirement Board of the Town of East Hartford determines, in its sole (a) and absolute discretion, that an eligible employee has become permanently and totally disabled, the employee may retire with a disability benefit in accordance with the provisions of subsection (b) of this section.
+Where any public official, officer, or employee has a question as to the applicability of any provision of this Code to a particular situation, or as to the definition of terms used herein, he or she may apply to the Corporation Counsel for an advisory opinion.
+If the public official, officer, or employee requests, his or her name shall be kept confidential, but any opinion issued by the Corporation Counsel shall be available for public inspection with the names deleted.
+Good faith reliance by a public official, officer, or employee on such an advisory opinion shall be a complete defense to any complaint brought before the Board of Ethics.
+August 28, 1987 and totally disabled, the employee may retire with a disability benefit in accordance with the provisions of subsection (b) of this section.
 In determining that an eligible employee has become permanently and totally disabled, the Retirement Board must decide that on the basis of medical evidence, the eligible employee is physically or mentally unable, as a result of bodily injury or disease, to engage in or perform the regular duties of any position in the Are Department if the eligible employee is a member of the Are Department or the Police Department if the eligible employee is a member of the Police Department, and such disability was not the result of the eligible employee's own willful misconduct and will be permanent and continuous for the remainder of the life of the eligible employee.
 Willful misconduct Includes but Is not limited to (1) disability resulting from an intentionally self-inflicted injury; (2) disability which was contracted, suffered or incurred while the eligible employee was engaged in or resulted from having engaged in a felonious enterprise; and (3) disability resulting from chronic alcoholism or addiction to narcotics.